-- Prepare the text that you want to say, do not try to improvise! - Speak your talk loudly without reading your prepared text (multiple times) - Watch your timing - Slowly read the text you prepared (loudly) → good estimate of your timing - Practice until you stay within your time limit
+- Prepare the text that you want to say, do not try to improvise!

+- Speak your talk loudly without reading your prepared text (multiple times)

+- Always getting stuck at the same point?

+→ change this point

+- Watch your timing

+- Slowly read the text you prepared (loudly)

+→ good estimate of your timing

+- Practice until you stay within your time limit

+- Control your voice

+- Do not speak too fast

+- Emphasize words or parts of sentences with your voice

+- Speak loud enough

+- Use silence to emphasize things